 Paul knew everyone was irritated — and taunted his friends by slowing the boat down and driving in circles, witness statements said.

 Paul and his girlfriend started to fight.
-He started to scream “horrible” things at her, a witness said.
+He screamed “horrible” things at her, a witness said.

 A “belligerent” Murdaugh would leave the wheel, walk to the front of the boat to yell at her, while Connor Cook would grab the wheel.
 This happened three times, according to depositions.